 It’s Vitamin C.

 Vitamin C has for many people become a household regular, but too often it just stays on the shelf.
-At home, we use it several times a year when our budget is tight and we need a quick fix for a cold or flu.
-My husband and I have taken anywhere from 3000 to 6000 milligrams every 4 hours for a day and gotten better almost immediately.
+At home, we use it several times a year when our budget is tight and we need a quick fix for the sniffles.
+My husband and I have taken anywhere from 3000 to 6000 milligrams every 2 to 3 hours for a day and gotten better almost immediately.

 Researchers have also noted Vitamin C’s efficacy in treating certain forms of cancer when taken intravenously.
 Research on this topic is still being conducted but many naturopathic doctors use it to treat their patients.
 Dr. Contreras a world-renowned oncologist treats thousands of patients a year and one of the treatments he uses is vitamin C. Dr. Contreras is from the Oasis of Hope hospital located in Tijuana, Mexico.
 In this video, he details his amazing new protocol for the treatment of cancer and also talks about other forms of treating cancer.
 Using only Oxygen and Vitamin C, Dr. Contreras has shown cancer cells can be killed by using pro-oxidant therapies.

-Here is a list of foods high in vitamin C from the Global Healing Center’s website
+Below is a list of foods high in vitamin C. It is from the Global Healing Center’s website.

 One of the tastiest and healthiest berries on the planet, strawberries are extremely high in Vitamin C. Strawberries aren’t just a vitamin c food, however, they’re also high in fiber and the antioxidants responsible for reducing oxidative stress and protecting the heart from excess LDL cholesterol.
 Just one serving holds about half of your daily vitamin C needs.